 - Your body will still be processing the toxins that have been cleansed from your tissues, so we recommend a slow transition back to a more diverse diet.
 This is also an optimal time to reintroduce potentially aggravating foods like wheat, dairy, and soy one at a time, giving yourself 24 hours after each to see how your body responds.

-We’ll provide recipes for during the cleanse and the transition after to ensure your success, as well as all the herbs you’ll need.
-You’ll have support all along the way, and you can always reach out to Shannon with any questions!
+We’ll provide recipes for during the cleanse and the transition after to ensure your success, as well as all the supplements you’ll need.
+You’ll have daily support along the way, and you can always reach out to Shannon with any questions!